ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

 Notice that each CR was assigned with its own `name:` which you would keep to define in the cluster creation and aware StackGres about it.

-The order of the CR creation have some relevance for the Cluster creation, i.e you need perform the access and secrets keys before create the SGDistributedLogs CR.
+The order of the CR creation have no relevance for the Cluster creation, the order in the previous steps is only a coincidence.

 But that is not all, StackGres lets you include several `initialData` script to perform any operation in the cluster before start.
 In the given example, we are creating an user to perform some queries using the k8s secret capabilities.

 ```bash
 kubectl -n demo create secret generic pgbench-user-password-secret --from-literal=pgbench-create-user-sql="create user admin password 'admin123'"
 ```
 As you can see, has been created a secret key and its value which will be used in the StackGres cluster creation.

-All the necessary steps were performed to create your first StackGres Cluster, lets do it.
+All the necessary steps were performed to create your first StackGres Cluster, lets do it

 ```yaml
 cat << EOF | kubectl apply -f -